Davidson College Institutional Review Board (IRB) policy governing human subjects research:

 NOTE: Most human subjects research at the College meets the criteria for expedited review.

-6.1 In order to approve research covered by this policy the IRB shall determine that all of the following requirements are satisfied:
+6.1 In order to approve research covered by the Davidson College Human Subjects IRB Policy, the IRB shall determine that all of the following requirements are satisfied:

 6.2 When some or all of the subjects are likely to be vulnerable to coercion or undue influence, such as children, prisoners, pregnant women, mentally disabled persons, or economically or educationally disadvantaged persons, additional safeguards have been included in the study to protect the rights and welfare of these subjects.